DataShades/ckanext-files/docs/implementation-example.md

 column for storing unique identifier of the file and another column for storing content of the file as bytes.

+!!! info

     For the sake of simplicity, our storage will work only with existing tables.
 Create the table manually before we begin.

+## Storage

 First of all, we create an adapter that does nothing and register it in our plugin.